PiachkoAliaksey/rsschool-cv1/cv.md

 ## Briefly About Myself:
 ---

-I am interested in web development because I have always wondered what a websiteis like, its ergonomics and user experience.
+I am interested in web development because I have always wondered what a websites like, its ergonomics and user experience.
 I always wanted to change a certain block on the website that is out of place.

 I am eager to thoroughly study a discipline that is new to me, relying on a huge amount of quality material on the Internet for self-training, as well as the course of the developer community.
 I am easy to learn and ready to learn new things, and then apply the new knowledge gained in practice, improving the quality of web sites.